About¶

 or kcli console --serial

 Using parameters, you can tweak the vm creation.
-All keywords can be used.
-For instance:
+A full list of keywords can be used.

 You can use the following to get a list of available keywords, and their default value